yasir2000/openwrt-oldwiki-md/CompilingUnderCygwin.rst

 cd ~
 }}}

-=== More Prerequisites ===
- * In Cygwin, make sure that /bin or /usr/bin comes before Windows.
-This defaults for some, not for others.
-You can verify this with "which find":
-{{{
-$ which find
-/usr/bin/find
-}}}
-If you get Windows find, then you have to change the path.
-You can do this inside Cygwin, but your changes will be temporary: just type
-{{{
-$ export PATH=/usr/bin/:$PATH
-}}}
-Now if you "echo $PATH" you should get /usr/bin/: as the first of a list of colon-separated directories.

- * Right-click on "My Computer" and go to Properties, then Advanced, and click "Environment Variables".
-On the bottom window, "System Variables", find "PATH".
-Click "Edit" and add your cygwin bin directory, by default C:\cygwin\bin\, to the beginning of the path, remembering to add a semicolon after the path.

- * Compile and copy make.
-Four steps:
- 1. ./configure
- 2. make
- 3. make install
- 4. cp make.exe /usr/bin

  * The libraries.
 Having no available Linux box (my current one had hard drive troubles), I scrabled around websites, mostly www.opensolaris.org, looking for whichever file Cygwin complianed about.
 Eagle_Fire was nice enough to send me his.
 Thanks again!

 === Compiling ===